 - Once configured, your staff can either access Small Improvements from the Okta dashboard or, if they access Small Improvements via your subdomain (e.g. https://mycompany.small-improvements.com) then we’ll rely on Okta to ask for the password (if they aren’t logged in already)

 Important: The Okta integration is only for SSO.
 We do not automatically synchronize your user accounts between systems.
-You will have to keep your Small Improvements user accounts in sync with your directory service.
-If a user doesn’t have an account in SmalI Improvements, then they won’t be able to log in.
-You can create user accounts manually.
+You must keep your Small Improvements user accounts in sync with your directory service.
+If a user doesn’t have an account in SmalI Improvements, they won’t be able to log in.
+You can create user accounts manually, through an import, or by syncing with several HRIS services.

 First, log in into Okta as an administrator.
 Locate the “add application” entry, and search for Small Improvements in the Application Directory.